Westrail ADP/ADQ class: History

-In August 1985, Westrail awarded Comeng, Bassendean a contract for five diesel railcars, three ADP carriages with driving cabs and two ADQ trailer carriages, using a similar body shell and interior fitout to the New South Wales XPT carriages.
-Each carriage was powered by a Cummins KTA19 engine coupled to a Voith transmission.
-They usually operate as a four carriage set.
+In August 1985, Westrail awarded Comeng, Bassendean a contract for five diesel railcars, three ADP cars with driving cabs and two ADQ non-driving cars, using a similar body shell and interior fitout to the New South Wales XPT carriages.
+Each car was powered by a Cummins KTA19 engine coupled to a Voith transmission.
+They usually operate as a four car set.

 In July 2003, the railcars were painted in a new livery in line with the formation of Transwa.
 In 2007, the railcars were painted white as part of a refurbishment program.
 In 2010-2011 new seats were fitted.

-The railcars were all retired in November 2023 upon the commencement of the Victoria Park-Canning Level Crossing Removal Project and Byford Rail Extension, which have closed the line for 18 months.
-Upon reopening of the line, they will be succeeded by diesel-powered variants of the Transperth C-series trains.
+The railcars were all retired in November 2023 upon the commencement of the Victoria Park-Canning Level Crossing Removal Project and Byford Rail Extension, which suspended the Australind service until June 2026.
+They were succeeded by ADR/ADS class trains, diesel-powered variants of the Transperth C-series trains.

 One railcar has been donated to Rail Heritage WA, and it is planned to be moved to their museum in Boyanup.